-A protected element, P, Protected elements-in classes and components may noteannot be accessed via dot notation-(e.g., A.P, a.P, a[1].P, a.b.P, .A.P; but there is no restriction on using P or P.x for a protected element P).
-They may not be modified or redeclared except for modifiers applied to protected elements in a base-in a class modification (not inside any component or class) and the modifier on the declaration of the protected element.
+A protected element, P, in classes and components may not be accessed via dot notation (e.g., A.P, a.P, a[1].P, a.b.P, .A.P; but there is no restriction on using P or P.x for a protected element P).
+They may not be modified or redeclared except for modifiers applied to protected elements in a base-class modification (not inside any component or class) and the modifier on the declaration of the protected element.

 '''

 [Example

 package A

 model B

+protected

 parameter Real x;

-end B;
+end B:

 protected

-model C

-end C;
+model C end C;

 public

 model D

 C c; // Legal use of protected class C from enclosing scope

 extends A.B(x=2); // Legal modifier for x in derived class

 // also x.start=2 and x(start=2) are legal.

-Legal use of x in derived class
+Real y=x; // Legal use of x in derived class

 end D;

 model E

-A.B a(x=2);

-Illegal modifier, also x.start=2 and x(start=2) are illegal
+A.B a(x=2); // Illegal modifier, also x.start=2 and x(start=2) are illegal

-A.Cc;

-Illegal

-use of protected class
+// Illegal use of protected class C

-use of protected class
+model F=A.C; // Illegal use of protected class C

-model

-Illegal

-end E;

 end A;

+]

 '''